krisk0/disable_achievements/readme.md

 # Disable Achievements

-Modification for Crusader Kings 3 that disables achievements.
+Modification for Crusader Kings 3 that disables all achievements.

 ## Motivation